MidasXIV/Design-Patterns-in-TypeScript/README.md

 ___

 <h6 align="center">
  This article assumes you are reasonably proficient in at least one object-oriented programming language, and you should have some experience in object-oriented design as well.
-You definitely shouldn't have to rush to the nearest dictionary the moment we mention "<b>types</b>" and "<b>polymorphism</b>," or "<b>interface</b>" as opposed to "<b>implementation/<b>” inheritance.
+You definitely shouldn't have to rush to the nearest dictionary the moment we mention "<b>types</b>" and "<b>polymorphism</b>," or "<b>interface</b>" as opposed to "<b>implementation / inheritance<b>”.
  <br>But I'll try to keep the literature as simple as possible.
  <br><br>Don't worry if you don’t understand this article completely on the first reading.
 We didn’t understand it all on the first writing!
 Remember that this isn't an article to read once and forget it.
 We hope you'll find yourself referring to it again and again for design insights and for inspiration.
 </h6>